niaguraa/COMP6573001-2021-Clyde/README.md

 Create a new Route Table, then connect the previous subnets to it.
 Assign the public subnets to public route table.
 *note: What differs public subnet to private is that Public Subnet has Internet Gateway attached to the Route Table*

+**5. Create IAM Roles**
+- SSM Role = To test run EC2 to the Internet (AmazonSSMFullAccess)
+- S3 Role = To download S3 bucket contents to EC2 Instance (AmazonS3FullAccess)